 With the holidays and early winter being statistically the most popular season to die, late winter can be a time of grief for many survivors left to face life without a loved one – an experience that can feel overwhelming, destabilizing, and confusing.
 We all know that it is normal to feel sad for a while when we lose a loved one, but grief is often much bigger than just sadness, making it hard to feel like yourself.
 You might even wonder if you are crazy, and mentally ill.
-At its worst, grief make you wonder if you’ll ever be OK.
+At its worst, grief can make you wonder if you’ll ever be OK.

 It means you loved someone, deeply.
-And now, everything is different.
-More than just being sad, grief can have many different faces, affects everyone differently, and is a process.
+The experience of losing someone your love can make you wonder if you’ll ever be ok, especially facing life now that everything is different.
+More than just being sad, grief can have many different faces, affects each of us differently, and is a process to be experienced.

-Not only do life’s responsibilities march on, but often death can usher in even more responsibility.
+Not only do life’s responsibilities march on during grief, but death can usher in even more responsibilities for survivors.
 Laying a loved one – and their affairs – to rest requires focus, energy, attention to detail, and patience at a time when you simply aren’t at your best.
 Don’t worry if everything feels a bit harder than it should, or if you can’t accomplish the things you usually can.
-You’re not crazy, and you’re not at your best: you’re experiencing grief.
-Look for places where you can reduce your expectations of yourself for a while, whether cutting corners, or putting off nonessential tasks.
+Grief can make you wonder if you’ll ever be ok, but remember, you will be.
+You may not be at your best, but you’re not crazy; you’re experiencing grief.
+When mental fog strikes, look for places where you can reduce expectations of yourself, whether cutting corners, or putting off nonessential tasks.